9.1

 Artist

-Damien Mammoliti, David Forest, Gavan Brown, Gui Landgraf, Lina Cossette, Mr. Cuddington
+Damien Mammoliti, David Forest, Gavan Brown, Gui Landgraf, Lina Cossette, Matt Tolman, Mr. Cuddington

 How many players can play Brass: Birmingham?

-Do I need to know the original Brass to play Birmingham?
+Do I need to have played the original Brass to understand Birmingham?